MicrosoftDocs/Viva/WorkplaceAnalytics/Use/boost-engagement.md

 ## Promote coaching and development

 Manager one-on-one (1:1) time can improve engagement and job performance, while lack of manager coaching can cause employee disengagement and attrition.

-### Why it matters

-According to the research referenced in [What great managers do daily](https://insights.office.com/productivity/what-great-managers-do-daily/):

-* "A Gallup study found that at least 70 percent of the variance in employee engagement scores is driven by who the boss is."
+According to the research referenced in [What great managers do daily](https://insights.office.com/productivity/what-great-managers-do-daily/): "A Gallup study found that at least 70 percent of the variance in employee engagement scores is driven by who the boss is."

 * "The opportunity is huge for better-run organizations and a higher quality of life for workers."
 * "Bad management is estimated to cost the U.S. economy up to $398 billion annually."